Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-where the coefficients $c_i$ are linear combination with non-negative coefficients of traces of monomials in $x^{T_l}$ for $l\geq n$.
+where the coefficients $\alpha_i$ are linear combinations with non-negative coefficients of traces of monomials in $x^{T_l}$ for $l\geq n$.
 In particular, thanks to the first part of the proof, those coefficients are non-negative.
 Thus